 At this level, we aim to answer the question of HOW we have to change the behavior of the actors listed above, in order to change the overall impact.

 This tricky thing is that there’s no place where we can just grab those outcomes.
+Yet, identifying proven user outcomes is a vital step for product teams to avoid OKR Theater.
 Instead, the items listed here are the result of running and interpreting qualitative and quantitative research.
 People won’t tell you how they have to change their behavior so your company can make more money.